Evaluating Counterfactual Policies Using Instruments: What assumptions help tighten the identified set?

 The intuition for \Cref{prop:coupling_result_with_disagreement} is as follows.
 Note that \cref{eqn:disagreement-bounds} can equivalently be written as a lower bound on the joint probability $P^*(D(z, a) = 1, D(z', a') = 1)$,

 By the law of total probability, the right-hand side equals

-where the inequality uses the Fréchet--Hoeffding bound. \Cref{eqn:disagreement-bound-inequality} follows from replacing $P^*(D(z, a) = 1, D(z', a') = 1)$ with the upper bound given in the previous display.
+where the inequality uses the fact that $P(A \cap B) \leq \min\{ P(A), P(B) \}$. \Cref{eqn:disagreement-bound-inequality} follows from replacing $P^*(D(z, a) = 1, D(z', a') = 1)$ in \eqref{eqn:reformulated-disagreement} with the upper bound given in the previous display.
 This turns out not to come at the cost of sharpness, however, because given a set of marginals for $(Y(1), Y(0), D(z, \cdot))$, there always exists a coupling such that the inequality in the previous display holds with equality.
-In particular, the proof of \Cref{prop:coupling_result_with_disagreement} shows that the upper bound is achieved under a latent threshold crossing model wherein judges agree on the rankings of defendants \emph{conditional} on their potential outcomes, so that $D(z, a) = \1{\alpha_{z, y_0, y_1} + \beta_{z, y_0, y_1} a \geq V_{y_0, y_{1}}}$ for a latent index $V_{y_0, y_1}$ that depends only on the potential outcomes but not on $z$.
+In particular, the proof of \Cref{prop:coupling_result_with_disagreement} shows that the upper bound is achieved under a latent threshold crossing model wherein judges agree on the rankings of defendants \emph{conditional} on their potential outcomes, so that $D(z, a) = \1{\alpha_{z, y_0, y_1} + \beta_{z, y_0, y_1} a \geq V_{y_0, y_{1}}}$ for a latent index $V_{y_0, y_1}$ that depends only on the potential outcomes but not on $z$.\footnote{If one does not impose policy monotonicity, then \eqref{eqn:disagreement-bound-inequality} is still implied by \eqref{eqn:disagreement-bounds}, and so one can obtain an outer set for $\Theta_I$ by running the analog to the optimization in \Cref{cor:optmize_over_pi2} without the policy monotonicity constraint.
+Without policy monotonicity, however, the interval obtained may no longer be sharp.}

 We note that it is straightforward to impose~\eqref{eqn:disagreement-bound-inequality} in a linear program by introducing auxiliary parameters corresponding to the $\min\{\cdot, \cdot\}$ terms.
 Specifically, \cref{eqn:disagreement-bound-inequality} holds if and only if there exist constants $\eta^{y_0,y_1}_{z, z'} \geq 0$ that are less than the arguments of the $\min\{\cdot, \cdot\}$,